alphagov/paas-cf/README.md

 [variety of other methods]: http://docs.aws.amazon.com/cli/latest/userguide/installing.html
 [access keys using environment variables]: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment

-## Pingdom checks

-### Requirements

-* The credential store set up (paas-pass).
-* Installation of the Pingdom Terraform provider.
-Instructions for this are documented when running the make target for the first time.
-* Correct AWS credentials for the environment you are setting up checks for.
-For those developers with AWS CLI config files, the [AWS CLI Documentation](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html#id1) states environment variables have the highest precedence.

-### Setting up the checks

-Run `make ENV pingdom` to set up the Pingdom checks.

 ## Creating Users

 Once you got the OK from the Product and Delivery managers to create